jonlpersson/ed-latimore/site/_posts/2015-11-06-8-secrets-to-being-way-more-competitive.md

 A winner just wants to come in first.
 A competitor wants to test his limits.

-It doesn’t matter if they're ahead of the pack or dead last.
+It doesn’t matter if they’re ahead of the pack or dead last.
 The most competitive thing I’ve ever seen in sports was the 2007 NFL season where the New England Patriots went undefeated.

 It wasn’t just winning all the regular season games that made them competitive; whether they were ahead by 28 points or trailing, they played with a fire the NFL has never seen.
 There was no pulling the quarterback when they were crushing teams by 40 points.

-[Tom Brady's competitive spirit](https://www.businessinsider.com/tom-bradys-insane-competitiveness-examples-2017-8#and-former-patriot-dante-stallworth-said-that-brady-would-pay-practice-squad-players-who-intercepted-him-29){: target="_blank" rel="noopener noreferrer"} motivated the team to give 110 percent the whole time.
+[Tom Brady’s competitive spirit](https://www.businessinsider.com/tom-bradys-insane-competitiveness-examples-2017-8#and-former-patriot-dante-stallworth-said-that-brady-would-pay-practice-squad-players-who-intercepted-him-29){: target="_blank" rel="noopener noreferrer"} motivated the team to give 110 percent the whole time.

 ![New England Patriots being competitive](/assets/images/posts/220px-Patriotsgiants_031.jpg "Undefeated in the regular season and outscored opponents.
 589-274")